armunro/virtex/docs/HardwareSetup.md

 If you have access to your router, locating the `VIRTEX-1-A` device in your "connected devices" or "dhcp leases" is fairly simple.
 To simplify discovery, in locations where that isn't possible, the `avahi-daemon` is installed to provide multicast DNS (mDNS) disovery.
 You should be able to locate the IP with: `ping VIRTEX-R1-A.local`.

 ## Connect to the device
+ If the WiFi settings have been set corrctly, you should be able to SSH connect to the device within the first 1-2 minutes.
+The login screen will showthat the installer is still running.
  SSH into the device using the IP address.
 Use the generated private key (optional) or use standard default credentials:

-**NOTE**: If the WiFi settings have been set corrctly, you should be able to SSH connect to the device within the first 1-2 minutes.
-The login screen will showthat the installer is still running.

   - Username: `root`
   - Password: `flyingkomodo`